HackBulgaria/Programming101-2/week3/1-HackBulgaria-API/README.md

 __Example:__
 ```
 >>> python3 team_matcher.py
-Hello, you can use one the the following commands:
+Hello, you can use one the following commands:
 list_courses - this lists all the courses that are available now.
 match_teams <course_id>, <team_size>, <group_time>